badscrew/DeadKings/README.md

 This device is designed as set of separate modules that can be used on their own.
 The following modules are under development now:

-* High-impedance input buffer with variable gain
+* High-impedance buffer with variable gain
-* 2 band EQ
+* 2 band EQ, inspired by Max Robinson's https://www.angelfire.com/electronic/funwithtubes/Amp-Tone-A.html

 ## Source repository folder structure: